kristjano/hgop2015/report.md

 I've implemented a bash script `deploy.sh` and when run on the development machine it pushes the newest docker build to Docker Hub.
-Then it logs into a production-test environment that should be running parallel in another VM on the host machine.
+Then it logs into a production-test environment that should be running parallel in another VM on the host machine or on another machine.
 On the production-test machine it pulls from Docker Hub the latest build and runs it.